hylo-lang/hylo/README.md

 That command will create an executable named `valc` in `.build/release`.
 That's Val compiler!

+### Building Val Devcontainer with VSCode

+While Val supports Linux natively, it also provides a [Devcontainer](https://containers.dev/) specification to develop for Linux on other platforms through a Docker container.
+Our [Linux CI](.github/workflows/build-and-test.yml) uses this specification; this makes it possible to run Linux CI locally on other operating systems like macOS.
+While this specification should work for any IDE that supports devcontainers, keep in mind this team only uses VSCode.

+When opening the Val project in VSCode for the first time, you should be prompted to install the extension `recommendations` in `.vscode/extensions.json`.
+If you are not prompted, manually install the extensions by searching for the extension identifiers in the Extensions Marketplace.

+Then, build the Devcontainer with the VSCode command: `> Dev Containers: Rebuild and Reopen in Container`.

+Finally, open a new integrated terminal in VSCode and confirm that the shell user is `vscode`.
+You can run `whoami` to check this.

+That integrated terminal is connected to the Devcontainer, as if by ssh.
+You can now run `swift test -c release` to build and test for Linux.

+The Val repository files are mounted into the container, so any changes made locally (in VSCode or in other editors) will be automatically propagated into the Devcontainer.
+However, if you need to modifiy any of the files in the `.devcontainer` directory, you will need to rebuild the container with `> Dev Containers: Rebuild and Reopen in Container`.

 ## Implementation status

 This project is under active development; expect things to break and APIs to change.